-This is a great time to prune back leggy plants like cordylines ("Ti plants") and Dracaenas.
-Cut anywhere on the stalk and a new head or two will sprout from the sides.
+This is a perfect time to cut back leggy plants like cordylines ("Ti plants") and dracaenas.

 All the best info and ideas from past issues of our monthly newsletter - The Grow-zine!

 Landscaping Tips & Problem Solvers